-8. Select one of the four challenges (globalization, diversity, ethics, technology,) and write a brief position paper arguing for its importance to managers.

-Students' answers will vary depending upon the challenge they choose.
-Encourage students to use specific answers in support of their position.
-This exercise can generate interesting discussion in class as students present potentially different perspectives on why an issue is important to managers.

-9. Find someone whose culture is different from your own.
+- 8. Select one of the three challenges (globalization, diversity, and ethics) and write a brief position paper arguing for its importance to managers. - Students' answers will vary depending upon the challenge they choose.
+Instructors should encourage students to use specific answers in support of their position.
+This exercise can generate an interesting discussion in class as students present potentially different perspectives on why an issue is important to managers. - 9.
+Have each student find someone whose culture is different from your own.
 This might be a classmate, an international student, or a Native American at your university.
-Interview the person about his or her culture, using Hofstede's dimensions.
-Also ask what you might need to know about doing business in the person's country (e.g., customs, etiquette).
-Be prepared to share this information in class.
+Have students ask their interviewees about their cultures using Hofstede's dimensions of (1) individualism/collectivism, (2) high power distance/low power distance, (3) high uncertainty avoidance/low uncertainty avoidance, (4) masculinity/femininity, and (5) long-term orientation/ short-term orientation.
+Have students share this information in class.

 Students' answers will vary.
 This provides an excellent opportunity for students to learn about another culture.
 During class discussion, have students share anything that surprised them in the information that they gathered.
-Discuss why they were surprised by this information.
+Instructors should discuss why they were surprised by this information.

-The purpose of the Ethical Dilemmas is to encourage students to develop their awareness of ethical issues in the workplace and the managerial challenges they present.
+The purpose of Ethical Dilemmas is to encourage students to develop their awareness of ethical issues in the workplace and the managerial challenges they present.
 The dilemmas are set up to present situations in which there is no clear ethical choice.
-The goal for the instructor is to guide students through the process of analyzing the situation and examining possible alternative solutions.
-There are no "right" answers to the questions at the end of each scenario, only opportunities to explore alternatives and generate discussions on the appropriateness of each alternative.
-The student portion of the activity is on a handout at the end of this chapter guide.
+The goal for instructors is to guide students through the process of analyzing the situation and examining possible alternative solutions.
+There are no "right" answers to the questions at the end of each scenario but only opportunities to explore alternatives.
+Students can generate discussions on the appropriateness of each alternative.
+The student portion of the activity is provided on a handout at the end of this chapter guide.

-Darcy has a number of options open to her, including firing either Ryan or his boss, Natalie, or taking some less drastic measure against them, or taking no action at all.
+Darcy has a number of options that are open to her, which include the following: she can fire either Ryan or his boss, Natalie, or she can take some less drastic measure against them, or she can take no action at all.